LetsDefend/SOC-Interview-Questions/README.md

  - Antivirus
  - EDR (Endpoint Detection and Response)
- - XDR (Extented Detection and Response)
+ - XDR (Extended Detection and Response)
  - DLP (Data Loss Prevention)

 ### What are HIDS and NIDS?